egueli/Aesthedes-notes/emulator/emulator.md

 `load_configuration` calls T$Link to load AE_CONFIG; it reads some data from it, sets a few global variables, calls some functions, then unloads it.
 Some of these steps makes it hang; hopefully it's just one step.
-So we may use the MAME debugger skip parts of that function to find the culprit.
+So we may use the MAME debugger to skip parts of that function to find the culprit, e.g. by live-patching the function with NOPs.

+It actually hangs at loading AE_CONFIG?

 [Dockerfile](https://gist.github.com/biappi/a7538e38bbdd7f1ea7d33c54112aa22f)